Browns Finally Forge New Identity by Drafting Myles Garrett 1st Overall

 After years of inept decisions and massive draft-day blunders, the Browns are now building toward something with the selection of Texas A&M defensive end Myles Garrett as the No. 1 overall pick in the 2017 NFL draft.

-More importantly, the Browns now have an identity built around its dynamic defensive front.
+More importantly, Cleveland now has an identity with its dynamic defensive front.

-Prior to Garrett's selection, many believed Cleveland would find a way to screw up its first pick.
+Prior to Garrett's selection, many believed the Browns would find a way to screw up their first pick.

-Frankly, the organization deserved the honor based on a history of failed first-round picks that included Trent Richardson, Brandon Weeden, Barkevious Mingo, Justin Gilbert and Johnny Manziel just in the last five years.
+Frankly, the skepticism was deserved based on a history of failed first-round picks that included Trent Richardson, Brandon Weeden, Barkevious Mingo, Justin Gilbert and Johnny Manziel just in the previous five drafts.

 Early Thursday, the rumor mill started to churn.
 Cleveland was prepared to bypass the consensus top talent in this year's draft for North Carolina quarterback Mitchell Trubisky.
 Many chortled at the idea of Cleveland passing on Garrett.